vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 - Would you kill a <a href="https://en.wikipedia.org/wiki/Veal">cow's calves and eat those too?</a> Why not?
 - Would you <a href="https://www.ciwf.com/farmed-animals/cows/dairy-cows/">steal the milk from the cow after you eat its calves?
 And keep it pregnant so that it continues to produce both milk and more calves?</a> Why not?

 So now let's move past simple questions and let's make descriptive claims.
 Let's not mince words.
-This is an emotional appeal assuredly, but only because people <em>intentionally</em> choose not to think about it in their day to day life.
+This is an emotional appeal assuredly, but only because people <em>intentionally</em> choose not to think about it in their day to day lives.
 So I have to be blunt here.

 We know that cows and pigs and the like have feelings- and are as smart if not smarter than dogs.
 We keep them in cages their entire lives and feed them with tubes to keep the meat soft.
-We fuck them forcibly so they create even softer forms of juicy baby meat- and milk that we can sap from them to sell and drink.
+We fuck them forcibly so they create even softer forms of juicy baby meat- and milk that we can sap from them to drink and sell.
 <hr>

 ![Ethics](/assets/ethics.jpg "A picture of two badly named cities.")